leanguardia/msc-project-pipelines/README.md

 - **Predictors**: Evaluation of previous model's performance.
 - **Web Application**: Software that benefits from the ML pipeline.

-[comment]: <> (Give an overview)

 ![Multi-layered Architecture](img/pipes_architecture.png)

 ## Findings
-The Data Preparation Pattern is the main contribution of the project.
+The Data Preparation Pattern is the main contribution of this project.
 It is a generalizable template structure to guide flexible and reliable implementation of all pipeline activities after datasets integration, and before modelling.
 The pattern abstracts all included sub-activities of the pipeline in three components; data cleaning, data validation and feature engineering.

-[comment]: <> (Talk about the components)
+This pattern is composed by, first, a schema mechanism for feature metadata definiton, a generic-to-specific hierarchy of preparation logic (inheritance), and a pluggable data validation sub-system.
+This research demonstrated theoretically and empirically that this design for data preparation allows for flexibility and reliability.

 ![The Data Preparation Pattern](img/data_preparation_pattern.png)